 Interested in learning more about the new Assets Module in BIM 360?
-Attend our webinar on Tuesday, July 14!
-Register here.
+Watch our webinar recording here.

 The construction industry is massive.
 In 2018 alone, the global construction industry spent 11.4 trillion US dollars.
 In addition to steady growth, construction projects are only growing in complexity putting higher demands on teams.
 With 25% of projects growing past scope of work in the field by over 30%, teams can’t afford to risk any loss of productivity.